-AMG has adopted best practices in corporate governance:
+AMG has adopted best practices in corporate governance, including:

 • Independent Board Committees